wrf-sfire/wrf-fire/test/em_fire/README.txt

-If you want to make your own test case, you will simply need to create the files namelist.input and input_sounding that will correspond to your case (best by modifying a copy from another case). conf====
+If you want to make your own test case, you will simply need to create the files namelist.input and input_sounding that will correspond to your case (best by modifying a copy from another case).

+ifire=2:
 The fire test problems are in subdirectories.
-At the moment, these are
+At the moment, these include

-small
-nested
+rain_1
+two_fires_1
 fireflux

 If you want to make your own test case subdirectory, all you need to do